rush2406/Self-Supervised-Learning-for-Fine-grained-Image-Classification/README.md

 - [Jigsaw as pretext task](https://github.com/rush2406/Self-Supervised-Learning-for-Fine-grained-Image-Classification/tree/master/Jigsaw_as_Pretext_task)
 - [SimCLR](https://github.com/rush2406/Self-Supervised-Learning-for-Fine-grained-Image-Classification/tree/master/SimCLR)

 The features learnt during the pretext task are fine tuned for downstream classification.
-The code is separated into these 3 folders.
+The code (implemented in Pytorch) is separated into these 3 folders.

 Our Baseline is a supervised fine grained classification model [Fine-Grained Visual Classiﬁcation via Progressive Multi-Granularity Training of Jigsaw Patches](https://arxiv.org/abs/2003.03836).